Conversion Optimization

 b.
 New Visitor Conversion Rate

-The new visitor conversion rate in eCommerce is a metric that measures the percentage of first-time visitors who purchase the store.
+The new visitor conversion rate in eCommerce is a metric that measures the percentage of first-time visitors who purchase from the store.

 Here’s how the new visitor conversion rate is calculated:

-the number of new visitors who make a purchase/the total number of new visitors to the website during a specific time x 100
+The number of new visitors who make a purchase/the total number of new visitors to the website during a specific time X 100

 A high new visitor conversion rate indicates that the online store is successfully engaging and converting first-time visitors into customers